chrisnoonan98675/site/xl-testview/how-to/create-a-custom-qualification.markdown

 - Qualifications
 tags:
 - qualification
+weight: 726
 ---

 XL TestView can evaluate test results and qualify them to determine whether a test run as a whole passed or failed.
 You can use this qualification to make an automated go/no-go decision in a continuous integration tool such as Jenkins or in a pipeline orchestrator such as Go or XL Release.

 XL TestView also supports custom qualifications.
 To create a custom qualification, you:

 1. Configure the qualification in `synthetic.xml`.
 This file defines [configuration item (CI) types](/xl-deploy/concept/key-xl-deploy-concepts.html#type-system) such as qualifiers and reports.
 1. Write a script for the qualification.
 This is done in Python.

 The easiest way to start creating a custom qualifier is to copy a default qualifier.
 This example shows how to create a custom qualifier based on the default functional qualifier.